 India Republic Day Festival

 Republic Day is the biggest celebration in India and is also the most famous worldwide.
-On this day, the Indians make military parades, put on traditional music, do typical dances of all ethnic groups and, of course, very colourful decorations and costumes.
-It is a festival full of emotion, joy and spectacular activities.
+On this day, the Indians made military parades, put on traditional music, did typical dances of all ethnic groups, and, of course, very colorful decorations and costumes.
+It is a festival full of emotion, joy, and spectacular activities.
 For this festival, in this period of the year, thousands and thousands of Indians and foreigners go to New Delhi to enjoy this incredible show that reflects respect for all the ethnic groups that live there.

 In addition to these festivals, there are other important festivals in India such as Hemis which is celebrated June-July (2 days) in the Ladakh region.
 The Independence Day Festival is celebrated on August 15 throughout the country, but the biggest celebrations are held in Delhi.

-Did you know that only in India there is an atmosphere where you can really enter the dimension of colour, textures, sounds, aromas, and flavours and be part of them?
+Did you know that only in India there is an atmosphere where you can enter the dimensions of color, textures, sounds, aromas, and flavors and be part of them?

-Only in India at the Holi festival, you can see a mixture of colours, paint yourself and walk on the street with powder paints like a living picture.
+Only in India at the Holi festival, you can see a mixture of colors, paint yourself, and walk on the street with powder paints like a living picture.
 How cool isn’t it?